HCL-TECH-SOFTWARE/leap-doc/9.3.5/ref_rest_api_auto_deploy.md

 Deletes the specified application from the server.

-freedomIdentifyKey=x
+#### `freedomIdentifyKey=x`
-:   The value of *x*, must be a randomly generated, difficult to guess, single-use numerical value.
+The value of *x*, must be a randomly generated, difficult to guess, single-use numerical value.
 The value of this URL parameter must match the value of the freedomIdentifyKey cookie.
 Requiring a cookie value that matches the URL parameter helps avoid possible browser vulnerabilities.
 See [Data REST API Delete](ref_data_rest_api_delete.md#) for more information.

 ## Basic Application Flow { .section}